Getting Started on ARSC's Linux Workstations

 |C++ compiler||pgCC||g++ (c++)|

-In addition to the Portland Group and GNU compilers and analysis tools, ARSC's Linux workstations include many popular scripting languages, including Perl, Python, and Ruby.
+In addition to the Portland Group and GNU compilers and analysis tools, ARSC's Linux workstations include many popular scripting languages including Perl and Python.

 Duckering Access Lab